-Recently we published an article on Turkish superstitions.
-We had such a great response from our readers when we asked what other superstitions they were aware of that we just had to bring you the sequel.
+When we published an article on Turkish superstitions, we had such a great response from our readers when we asked what other superstitions they were aware of that we just had to bring you the sequel.

 “Very superstitious” – a guide to Turkish superstitions – the sequel

 Always wear a vest and socks or you’ll get sick.

 Ice cream and cold drinks give you throat problems.

 If a dog howls at night, this could be a sign of impending doom.
 If you reverse your slippers, you can avoid the disaster.

 Don’t sit in a breeze as you will catch pneumonia.